Moorgate, Ormskirk, Lancashire, L39 4RY

 Intent

-Please click here to see our Intent document.
+Please click here to see our Intent document

 At Moorgate Nursery School we aspire to provide a calm, safe and nurturing environment where children are encouraged to become independent and resilient learners and well-being is priority.
 We work closely with parents, carers, and the community in order to provide meaningful, enjoyable and personalised learning experiences so that children are able to develop, consolidate and deepen their learning.
 We celebrate diversity and aim to provide a fully inclusive environment where each child feels valued and is able to flourish in order to achieve the highest possible outcomes.